AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 src= 'src'
- alt='Processing coal into solid fuel with heavy oil cracking, at high productivity & speed' caption='Processing coal into solid fuel with heavy oil cracking, , at high productivity & speed'
+ alt='Processing coal into solid fuel with heavy oil cracking, at high productivity & speed' caption='Processing coal into solid fuel with heavy oil cracking, at high productivity & speed'

 %}

-Compared to the last setup, we now get less than double the solid fuel but the power consumption has approximately halved.
+Compared to the last setup, we now get less than double the solid fuel, but the power consumption has approximately halved.
 Let's see how it reflects to the energy gain:

 `Energy gain = 146.448 - 40 - 1.5 - 5.775 - 2.3966 - 11.400 - 0.693 = 84.6834 MJ`